Group Interview: Expert Advice For Students and Young Web Designers

 Zach Dunn

 Almost all of our “career” success so far has been a direct result of work done outside of studies.
 College is a great incubator for a number of things other than academics.
 I value school for reasons that are different than those of the average person.
 College has helped me socially.
-Sam recently wrote an article that does a great job of explaining more about our college philosophy in relation to Web design, titled The Role of College for Web Designers.
+Sam recently wrote an article that does a great job of explaining more about our college philosophy in relation to Web design, titled The Role of College for Web Designers

+.
 Certain career paths cannot start before graduation date.
 Lawyers, for example, can’t have hobby clients while putting themselves through school: it’s all or nothing.
 Web design isn’t limited by credentials for entry.
 Web design is largely portfolio-based.
 When’s the last time a client was more interested in your GPA than in your previous client work?
 In this industry, we have the luxury of starting early.
 I like to take advantage of that.
+I don’t know what the future holds for Sam and me, but I’m confident that at least some of the projects we start today will have some role in it.

 Jacob Cass

 To be honest, I learned more in six months of blogging and following other people’s blogs, than studying for three full years at university.
-Doing extra work outside of the education system is vital.
+Doing extra work outside

 5. What should students and new designers focus on outside of their course work to advance in their careers?